zhanxw/vcf2geno/README.md

     --rangeFile: this option specifies range using an external file.
 Each line of the file should specify a range, e.g. '1:100-200', or alternatively three columns '1 100 200'.

+    --updateID: this option specifies an external file to update the sample ID in the input VCF file.
+This file should have three columns.
+The first columns are sample ID used in the input VCF file.
+The second and third columns are the family ID and individual ID. vcf2geno will update the IDs in the VCF to the family ID and individual ID in the outputted genotype file.

 Example
 -------